NehanMP/Shopping-Manager/README.md

 ## Note
 <li>Ensure that Java swing packages are properly configured.</li>
+<li>Clone the project and run the main class in the src folder.</li>

 ## License
 <li>This project is licensed under the MIT License - see the LICENSE.md file for details.</li>